martyminion/AkanName/README.md

 * You only need a working internet connection
 * A working browser (and you can view the webpage) martyminion.github.io/AkanName
 * Ubuntu / Windows OS
-* Install Git
+* Install Git to make any adustments
-* And basic Linux commands
-{No further Dependencies}
+* And basic Linux commands to navigate through the directories {No further Dependencies}
 ## Known Bugs
-{A few screen relation issues when viewing on small screens}
+{Will take all year values even though we aren't past 2020}
 ## Technologies Used
 {HTML
 CSS